Lords force UK parliament to vote on 'Norway model'

 Legally EEA members are all the EU countries plus Iceland, Liechtenstein and Norway.

-Under the model has Norway agreed to accept all EU legislation regarding the single market, and to accept all future legislation that the EU might adopt for the single market in return for free access to the European single market.
+Under the model Norway has agreed to accept all EU legislation regarding the single market, and to accept all future legislation that the EU might adopt for the single market in return for free access to the European single market.

 The amendment in the House of Lords to stay in the EEA was tabled by Labour Lord Alli, who asked fellow Lords to "support it and ensure that common sense prevails over political dogma".